 Timber: The Writer

-Timber Masterson is an engaging and imaginative writer, who identifies as a participatory journalist, essayist, reporter, and author; also, as a straight white male and only child, a lover of the written and spoken word, and yes, a general nuisance, but also a descent and authentic gentleman as well as a spiritual citizen of the world who possesses the gift of gab.
-His essays and reporting have appeared in The National Post, The Montreal Gazette, Now Magazine, Pie Magazine, OC Metro, most recently Kabin, has had monthly columns in Flare Magazine and Tribe and has contributed his imaginative and heartfelt essays to online literary journals such as Fresh Yarn Salon, Akashic Books, Purple Prose and 3:AM Magazine.
+Timber Masterson is an engaging and imaginative writer, who identifies as a participatory journalist, reporter, and author; also, as a lover of the written and spoken word, and yes, a general nuisance, but is also a decent and authentic gentleman and a spiritual citizen of the world who possesses the gift of gab.
+His essays and reporting have appeared in The National Post, The Montreal Gazette, Now Magazine, Pie Magazine, OC Metro, and most recently, Kabin.
+He’s had monthly columns in Flare Magazine and Tribe and has contributed his imaginative and heartfelt essays to online literary journals such as Fresh Yarn Salon, Akashic Books, Purple Prose, and 3:AM Magazine.
 He published an epic memoir, (who hasn’t?) entitled, TIMFOOLERY: TALES OF A THIRD RATE JUNKIE, which received glowing reviews, mostly from Timber.
-He’s been a regular contributor and lively animated guest on CIUT's 89.5 FM talk radio show, HOWL, with Nik Beat, and these days writes from his headquarters just north of Toronto, Canada, though he has served his time living and working in Los Angeles and New York City and was lucky to have survived both.
-He’s working on crafting and pitching new articles, auditioning for various projects, composing, producing and performing his music and often posts videos on TikTok called Timber’s Daily Rag.
+He was a regular contributor and lively animated guest on CIUT's 89.5 FM talk radio show, HOWL, and these days writes from his headquarters just north of Toronto, Canada, though has served time living and working in Los Angeles and New York City and was lucky to have survived both.
+He’s working on crafting and pitching new articles, auditioning for various projects, composing, producing, and performing his music, as well as posting videos on Tik Tok entitled House Husband Confessional and Timber’s Daily Rag.

 My Words Online…